-In the Pension Fund accounts, (as per CIPFA guidance), only the fees and expenses that the Fund has a contractual liability for are included, this means that only the management fee, depositary fees and audit fees charged by Link for overseeing the sub-funds that Suffolk are invested in are shown.
-The additional fees and expenses paid to the investment managers that Link has a contractual agreement with on behalf of the Fund (Newton, Blackrock, Janus Henderson and M&G), are £3.783 million.
+In the Pension Fund accounts, (as per CIPFA guidance), only the fees and expenses that the Fund has a contractual liability for are included, this means that only the management fee, depositary fees and audit fees charged by Waystone (previously Link) for overseeing the subfunds that Suffolk are invested in are shown.
+The additional fees and expenses paid to the investment managers that Waystone has a contractual agreement with, on behalf of the Fund, (Newton, Blackrock, Janus Henderson, M&G and Columbia Threadneedle), are £4.671 million.